NORTHERN VERMONT

 VE SESSION

-The Volunteer Exam Session will be at Noon in the Library.
+The Volunteer Exam Session will be at 1:00.
 All exams (Element 2, 3 and 4) will be offered.
-No Morse code testing is offered anymore.

 All VE applicants must bring TWO forms of ID, copy of license and CSCE, if needed, pen, pencil and $14 exam fee.
 Fee must be exact change in cash.
 No checks will be accepted.